JakubBuk/RecordingGuitar/index.md

 On a computer:

-1. Open your VST, tweak in the guitar sound you want.
+1. Open your VST, set the guitar sound you want.
 Save the preset.
 2. Open your DAW, adjust the recording options, embed the VST plug-in into the track.
 Hit record, play to your heart’s content.
-Stop, save project.
+Stop, save the project.
 3. Record more tracks, you may wish to loop and playback some of them to jam along or lay a solo.
-4. Edit to suit your purposes.
+4. Edit tracks to suit your purposes.
 5. Have fun!